 Just in case your website hasn’t made a security upgrade from HTTP to HTTPs, it is bound to get some nasty label from Google’s Chrome browser.

-Google Chrome whose market share is between 58% and 65% will definitely make a significant impact on your website’s reputation.
-Visitors who were previously unaware that non-HTTPS websites maintain insecure content might take a distance from the website.
+Google Chrome, whose market share is between 58% and 65%, will make a significant impact on your website’s reputation.
+Visitors who were previously unaware that non-HTTPS websites maintain insecure content might take a distance from the site.

 Possible negative impact of not shifting from HTTP to HTTPS:

 - Higher bounce rate.
 Visitors may get turned off by that negative label and leave the site soon as they enter it.

 - Fewer advertising impressions.
 Lower site engagement also means fewer pages per visit and lower impression rates.

 - Lower e-commerce sales and referrals.
 This follows the first two items in case your website pages attempt to generate sales leads.

 There is also an upward trajectory when it comes to adoption of HTTPS: